shawnferry/HOL7712-gitbook/setup/a-brief-aside-on-idempotency.md

 ## Where isn't Puppet Idempotent?

-If you write your manifests correctly, puppet is always idempotent.
+If you write your manifests correctly, puppet is always idempotent[^1].
 If you are using the exec type look to the creates and unless parameters to keep puppet from _making changes_ on every manifest application.

 ### This resource will make changes until the Vundle.vim directory is created